AJChapman/acthpa-website/site/events/corryong-2020.md

 - Kari Ellis in 3rd, in a time of 2:36:06,
 - Johno Quinn in 16th, in a time of 2:59:51,
+- Cameron Lawrence in 31st, in a time of 3:56:28, just minutes before the end of task, and the only Fun class glider into goal,
 - Phil Robinson in 52nd, at 35.99km,
 - Alex Chapman in 61st at 12.08km, and
 - Alistair Dickie in 71st, at 6.93km.